johnalison/WorkingPhilosophy/BookNotes/PersonalMBA.md

    Maslows core human drives: physiologic / safety / belonging / esteem and self-actualization.
    ERG theory: people desire: existence/relatedness and growth (in this order)

-- Working on the right thing is more important that working hard.
+- Working on the right thing is more important that working hard. #SystemsNotGoals

-- Have options or flexibility is an often overlooked/underrated form of value.
+- Having options or flexibility is an often overlooked/underrated form of value. #UnpopularTruth

 - The job of an entrepreneur is not to come up with ideas (that is the easy part) but to discover if an idea can work in reality.

-- "Better to be roughly right than precisely wrong" -- John Maynard Keynes
+- "Better to be roughly right than precisely wrong" -- John Maynard Keynes #PerfectionNotRequired #Estimation

-- As soon as you start talking about something people dont care about they will ignore you.
+- As soon as you start talking about something people dont care about they will ignore you. #Rationality #MentalModels

-- Trying to appeal to everyone is a waste of time and money
+- Trying to appeal to everyone is a waste of time and money.

 - "All we hear is an opinion not a fact.
 Everything we see is a perspective, not the truth" - Marcus Aurelius

 - Three universal currencies: resources, time and flexibility.
 (Flexibility is usually underrated)

-- Historically gift giving was how the powerful remained in power.
+- Historically gift giving was how the powerful remained in power. #History

 - Most people resist creating systems to improve their work/life because it feels like extra work.
 When done right it can vastly decrease your amount of work.
-  If you are feeling overloaded the best thing to do is take the time to setup a more effective system.
+  If you are feeling overloaded the best thing to do is take the time to setup a more effective system. #Rationality #SystemsNotGoals

 - Amortization attributing a small piece of the expense of a large upfront investment across many small sales. or spreading the cost of a resource investment over the estimated life of the investment.

-- Humans have a hard time paying attention to what is NOT present (Absence Blindness)
+- Humans have a hard time paying attention to what is NOT present (Absence Blindness) #MentalModels

-- Your consciousness is how your brain solves problems that it cant automatically.
+- Your consciousness is how your brain solves problems that it cant automatically. #WhoWeAre #Consciousness

 - Behaviorism is the idea that you can control behavior by controlling stimuli.

 - Humans are optimized to perceive contrast not to compare what we see with what could be there but is not.
-We base our decisions on information in the surrounding environment.
+We base our decisions on information in the surrounding environment. #MentalModels

-- The way to love anything is to realize it may be lost.
+- The way to love anything is to realize it may be lost. #Stoicism

 - "You've got to think about the big things while you;re doing the small things so that all the small things go in the right direction" -- Alvin Toffler